amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="exponent" %}

 This constraint specifies an exact or minimum/maximum range indicating the exponent of the Ion decimal.
-Remember that decimal values with digits after the decimal point have a _negative_ exponent, so to require at least two digits after
+Remember that decimal values with digits after the decimal point have a _negative_ exponent, so to require at least two digits after the decimal point, you must specify `exponent: range::[min, -2]`.

 {% include note.html type="tip" content="See [Modeling SQL Decimals](../cookbook/sql-decimals.md) to learn how `exponent` relates to the concept of _scale_." %}